 Running a Student Organization

 Students interested in starting a new organization must complete and submit a registration form along with the organization’s constitution and by-laws by the semester deadline.
-Pick up the registration form and ask questions in the Student Life and Activities office.
-Find out more in the Student Organization Handbook
+You can fill out and submit the application online and if you have questions, feel free to stop by the Student Life and Activities office located in the Student Center by KR's.
+You can also find out more information in the Student Organization Handbook

 Adventist Peace Fellowship

-To bring global issues to this campus from an Adventist perspective.
+To bring global issues to campus from an Adventist perspective.

 President: Caroline Smith